-Families With Young Children Project
+Families With Young Children Project Interview One

-Interview One

 This is a collaborative project between the Flinders University (Phillip Slee and Rosalind Murray-Harvey), the University of South Australia (Helen Cameron), the Department of Human Services (Julia Cranney and Tony Woollacott), and the Women's and Children's Hospital (Peter Baghurst).

 Research assistants are Stephanie Jarrett, Kate Martin, Judith Saebel, Jennifer Schaffer, Paula van Gelder, and PhD research student Miranda Roe.

 Family ID:

 Interviewer: Date:

 Interview One

 Location (Suburb): Collection District No:

+·

 Contact person for the family:

 Phone:

-Relationship to the child(ren):

 Children

-Number and ages of children 0-7 7 years:
+Number and ages of children 0- -7 years:

 Boy(s) Girl(s)

-Number and ages of children 8 y ears and over:
+Number and ages of children 8 years and over:

 Male(s) Female(s)